gatsbyjs/gatsby/docs/blog/2018-11-06-gatsby-for-apps/index.md

 ### The App Shell

 By adding the [`gatsby-plugin-offline`][gatsby-plugin-offline] plugin, we enable a fully-featured, progressive web application that works offline and creates an app shell by registering a service worker.
-An app shell is essentially disparate pieces of your application (e.g. header, footer, sidebar, etc.) that can be made instantly available from a service worker while dynamic content is fetched in the background.
-This creates a great end-user experience, as the application is able to visually populate instantly, and then data loads into place as its requested.
+An app shell is essentially disparate pieces of your application (e.g. header, footer, sidebar, etc.) that are instantly available from a service worker while dynamic content is fetched in the background.
+This creates a great end-user experience, as the application is able to visually populate instantly, and then data loads into place on demand.

 If we consider this approach, the technique looks like the following:

 1. Render as much content, as possible, up front (e.g. the app shell)
 1. In the background, make async data requests to load disparate pieces, e.g. load page content from an API, particularly an API with authentication

-This approach can be effectively contrasted with the server-rendered approach.
-With this approach, if we consider an authenticated API call used to populate page data before it's sent (as HTML) to the end user, we're forced to defer loading for the whole page and the constraints of the API response, rather than just the pieces of dynamic data from the API call.
+Let’s compare this approach with the server-rendered approach.
+Let’s consider an authenticated API call.
+This API call is used to populate page data before it's sent (as HTML) to the end user.
+We're forced to defer loading for the entire page and the bottleneck of the API response, rather than just the pieces of dynamic data from the API call.

 Consider the following animation to illustrate this point.
 On the left, an application using a service worker and an App Shell, e.g. a Gatsby application.
-On the right, a server-rendered application that waits until data fetching has resolved to serve the _entire_ page all at once.
+On the right, a server-rendered application that waits until the API call has resolved to serve the _entire_ page all at once.

 ![App shell vs. server side rendered](./images/app-shell-web-apps.gif)

 The benefits of this approach are clear.
 Loading an application shell gives end users the impression that the page is loading more quickly, even if in comparing the two approaches, both effectively load _all_ the data after the same amount of time.
-This gives your users the best of both worlds... the appearance of being blazing fast and _actually_ being blazing fast with all of the performance optimizations you get with Gatsby.
+This gives your users the best of both worlds... the appearance of being blazing fast and _actually_ being blazing fast with the optimizations you get, for free, with Gatsby.

-To unify all these concepts, I've put together a demo application that illustrates that rich web applications are not only _possible_ in Gatsby, but that the end-user and developer experience is an incredible one.
+To unify all these concepts, I've assembled a demo application that illustrates that rich web applications are not only _possible_ in Gatsby, but that Gatsby is a great choice to build these types of applications.

 ## Introducing...
 Gatsby Mail!
 (For demo purposes only!)